We haven’t baked cakes here for ages and like the No 10 bus, they all come along at once!

 This weekend I was catching up on blog reading when I noticed that Mona Wise had mentioned courgette cupcakes in a recent post.
 I had all the ingredients in my cupboard to make the cake above, as well as the usual summer glut of courgettes but couldn’t face tackling my exploding cupboard to root out a cake tin.
 I therefore decided to give the cupcakes a go.

-Using the same method and ingredients as above, instead of turning the mixture into a cake tin I divided it into individual bun cases.
+Using the same method and ingredients as above, instead of turning the mixture into a cake tin I divided it into bun cases.
 This also cut the baking time down to 20 to 25 minutes, even better for hungry mouths!

 When the buns were cool I removed them from their paper cases, cut them in half and spread the icing in the middle, before replacing the top.
 I then poured over the lime curd topping and grated some pistachios on top.
 Today’s toppings varied slightly from the original above as I had didn’t have enough lime so made a mixture of lemon and lime.
 The result was still scrummy!